cedar-debater/NextStep/README.md

 No like of original content- so no skewness

 After I finished these, I found listed.to is probably similar to some of my ideas.

+# game 2
+a block that jumps up (and getting smaller), controlled by a (blockchain) random number.
+Highest score triggers the send of a token